loomnetwork/loom-sdk-documentation/docs/en/deposit-and-withdraw-bep2.md

 ## Prerequisites

+- Operating system: Linux or macOS.
+If you're running Windows, please install the Windows Subsystem for Linux.
+See the [Install the Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) page for details on installing WSL.

 - Node.js 10 or higher (recommended v10.15.3)

 To check out if Node.js is installed on your computer, fire up a terminal and type the following command: